 So I taped some paper together and traced around my favorite baby bib, changing the length and curving the sides.
 (And let’s please ignore the spaghetti stains on the front of said bib.
 Oye.)

-It was crazy easy to sew with a bit of bias tape and the extra oil canvas fabric from Elise’s Play Doh and coloring mat.
+It was crazy easy to sew with a bit of bias tape and the extra oil canvas fabric from Elise’s Play-Doh and coloring mat.

 I love my super extra deep pocket.
 I never understood those flat pockets on bibs that let everything fall in a poor kid’s lap.
+This baby bib pocket is a “catch-all-the-food” kind of a pocket.

 Bring on the snacks!